fasiha/fasiha.github.io/post/galef-calibration/index.md

 ![Screenshot of the output of Devastate](site.png)

-Same story as the book: you answer fourty trivia questions, picking your uncertainty surrounding each, and the app will spit out a graph with five dots—your expected versus actual uncertainty—plus a couple of confidence interval bands.
+Same story as the book: you answer forty trivia questions, picking your uncertainty surrounding each, and the app will spit out a graph with five dots—your expected versus actual uncertainty—plus a couple of confidence interval bands.

 You can share the URL with your friends: here’s the [link](https://fasiha.github.io/devastate/#v1-14101103111310011013141200041314041000020003010103001000041014021100141303140402) to my answers and results.